jmmendelson/cse15l-lab-reports/lab3.md

 3
 ```

-What it's doing: count occurrences of a specific term in documents, which is particularly useful in quantifying the frequency of certain topics or terms
+What it's doing: count occurrences of a specific term in documents
 Why it's useful: useful for quantifying the presence of certain patterns.
 It's a quick way to get an overview of the frequency of a pattern without having to manually count matches.

 ---